Data Inspector

 Clear

-- deletes the graph from the coordinate plane.
+— removes the graph from the coordinate plane.

-In addition to the main set of tools, two buttons are available to you:
+In addition to the main set of tools, there are two buttons available to you:

 -